meltoner/agrofelis/components/remote-control/readme.md

 ![Underside view of electronics](_figures/remote-control-10-under-electronics.jpg)

 The consequent photograph focuses the left underside of the controller where the limit switches and the potentiometer are linked with the ESP32.
-All sensors input pin are connected with the 3.3v output of the controller, their output pins connected to the digital or analogue respective ESP32 ports and the potentiometer are additionally linked with the ground.
+All sensors input pins are connected with the 3.3v output of the controller, their output pins connected to the digital or analogue respective ESP32 ports and the potentiometers are additionally linked with the ground.

 ![Under left side view of electronics](_figures/remote-control-11-imder-left-side.jpg)

-The following image depicts the right underside of the structure where the 5v step down converter and the right side of the ESP32 terminal pin connections can be seen.
+The following image depicts the right underside of the structure where the 5v step down converter and the right side of the ESP32 terminal pin connections, can be observed.

 ![Under right side view of electronics](_figures/remote-control-12-uner-right-side.jpg)